Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 If you find it difficult to find all your copies of the following documents, you can request a copy from your dealer or lender, which in this case is Mercedes-Benz Finance.
 They are the people legally required to provide you with this specific information.

-After you have gathered all the relevant documents needed, then it’s time to investigate and check any sign of mis-selling.
-Just ensure that you’ll carefully review your agreement to carefully assess what type of mis-selling occurred, so you can also gauge the amount of compensation you will receive.
+After you have gathered all the relevant documents needed, it’s time to investigate and check for any signs of mis-selling.
+Just ensure that you carefully review your agreement to carefully assess what type of mis-selling occurred, so you can also gauge the amount of compensation you will receive.

-The next step to identifying the signs of mis-selling, is to file a formal complaint with Mercedes-Benz Finance which can be done via email, on a phone call, or through writing.
+The next step to identifying the signs of mis-selling is to file a formal complaint with Mercedes-Benz Finance which can be done via email, on a phone call, or in writing.

 When making your complaint letter, always include the following details to ensure you submit a complete claims letter.